Stanley Spencer was a twentieth century painter and war artist

 1942: Spencer returned to Cookham where he stayed with his cousin, although he still made frequent trips to the Lithgow yard.

-1945: Moved to Cliveden View in Cookham.
+1945: Spencer moved to Cliveden View in Cookham.

 1947: Sandham Memorial Chapel was presented to the National Trust.

 1950: He was awarded the C.B.E.
 Rejoined the Royal Academy and elected as a full Member.
 Death of Hilda after a long period of illness.